-- 1. Place 3 grams (approximately one level teaspoon) of Basic Yellow powder concentrate into a clean beaker capable of holding at least 1000ml of liquid. - 2.
-Place 1000ml of methanol into a second clean beaker.
+- 1. Place 6ml of Ardrox concentrate into a clean beaker capable of holding at least 150ml of liquid. - 2.
+Place 100ml of methanol into a second clean beaker. - 3.
+Slowly pour the methanol into the beaker containing the Ardrox concentrate while stirring the solution. - 4.
+Label the container "Ardrox Working Solution".

-2 of 8

-- Slowly pour the methanol into the beaker containing the Basic Yellow powder concentrate while stirring the solution. - 4.
-Continue to stir the solution until all of the powder is dissolved. - 5.
-Label the container with the name "Basic Yellow Working Solution."
 Include the date of preparation on the label.